 Hi, I’m Sihao!
-I work on AI governance, tech policy, and U.S.-China issues.
+I work on AI governance, tech competition policy, and U.S.-China issues.
 I’m also a PhD Candidate at the University of Oxford.

 In my past life, I built superconducting quantum computers and biological neural networks.
 I was also the CEO of Aphelion Orbitals, where we made nanosatellites and space propulsion systems.